static-neex/html-me-something/README.md

 * [ ] TODO: make screenshots
 * [x] minify files
 * [x] research usage of img inside h1 - allowed, and even used by w3 themselves :)
+* [ ] TODO: move todo outside of README, and create normal README
+* [ ] TODO: gulp screenshots
+* [ ] TODO: add no follow/ ignore me/ whatever it is - for search engines